Ireland 2024!

 The tour I have signed up for is 11 days in duration and is the more relaxed version of their offerings.
 I don’t have dreams of strenuous hiking or playing rounds of golf or sea kayaking.
 For me, the dream of going to Ireland is interacting with the people there, having drinks with them in the pubs, listening to the Irish accents, hearing the live music, and taking in the marvelous sites I have only seen in YouTube videos and the Irish TV and movies I consume.
 The tour company is called Vagabond and the tour name is: “11 Day Driftwood Discover Ireland Tour.”

 Ireland has an area of 32,595 sq miles.
-The state of Maine gets a slightly larger area of 35,385 sq. miles.
+The state of Maine gets a slightly smaller area of 30,836 sq. miles.
 Driving distances in Ireland will be similar to a typical drive in Maine averaging about three hours a day in the van.
 I am struck by all of the towns in Maine that have similar names in Ireland.
 Clearly, Maine settlers brought their wishes and desires to recreate Irish heritage sites here.
 According to Google Maps, we will have traveled approximately 1500 kilometers and our drive time hours will be about 20 +/- hours or so in the van.
 This does not account for detours, distractions, or traffic so I estmated the three hours per day over 11 days to be more practical.

 For the next 11 days I will put myself in the hands of the tour operators to show and tell me what’s good and what not to be missed.
 When we complete our circumnavigation of the island in a counter-clockwise direction, I will check back into that same hotel and spend Friday night through Sunday morning diving more deeply into what Dublin has to offer in terms of museums, pubs, historic sites, and basic tourist stuff.